-[Form 23 inserted-in: Gazette 24 May 2017 p.
-2586-91; amended-in: Gazette 27 Feb 2018 p.
+[Form 23 inserted: Gazette 24 May 2017 p.
+2586-91; amended: Gazette 27 Feb 2018 p.
 622.]

 ed in NZ) (O. 39A r.
 2 A)

 Supreme Court of Western Australia General Division/Court of Appeal No.:

 Notice attached to subpoena to produce

 documents to the Supreme Court of

 Western Australia (to be served in New

 Zealand)

 Parties 1 Plaintiff

 Defendant

-Notice to Proceedings Act 2010 (Commonwealth)
+Notice to Trans-Tasman F Proceedings Act 2010 (Commonwealth)

-witness s notice is very important.
+witness This s notice is very important.

 Please read it and the he attached document or documents very

 carefully.

 uble understanding these documents you

 legal advice as soon as possible.

 is a subpoena requiring you to produce

-me Court of Western Australia.
+documents to the Supreme Court of Western Australia.
 The

-subpoena has been issue
+subpoena has been issued by that court.

-The subpoena may be served in New Zealand under New Zealand
+erved in New Zealand under New Zealand

-law (see Evidence Act 2006 (New Zealand) section 163).
+2006 (New Zealand) section 163).

 This notice -

-relating to the subpoena; and
+• sets out your rights relating to the subpoena;

 ations relating to the subpoena; and

-on about the way in which you may make an

-the subpoena set aside.
+• includes information about the way in which you may make application to have the subpoena set aside.

-Your rights receive payment of an amount equal to the
+Your rights 1.
+You are entitled to receive payment of an amount equal to the

 reasonable expenses you incur in complying with the subpoena.

 ey, or money and vouchers, that is sufficient

 nable expenses of complying with the

-given to you within a reasonable time before
+subpoena must be given to you within a reasonable time before

-ance with the subpoena (see below: 'Your
+the date for compliance with the subpoena (see below: 'Your

 obligations').
+1

 ith the subpoena, you incur expenses that are

-unt that was given to you before you
+more than the amount that was given to you before you

-obtain an order from the Supreme Court of
+complied, you may obtain an order from the Supreme Court of Western Australia that you be paid the additional amount you

 that you be paid the additional amount you

-incurred.
+incurred. the Suprome Court to have the subresses

 the Supreme Court to have the subpoena

 t aside.
-If you wish to apply to have the
+If you wish to apply to have the you should get legal advice as soon as

 you should get legal advice as soon as

-possible.
+possible.5.
+An application can he made and determined without you having

-be made and determined without you having
+11 be made and determined without you having or to retain Australian lawyers.
+All the

 or to retain Australian lawyers.
 All the

-necessary arrangen nents can be made in New Zealand.
+necessary arranger nents can be made in New Zealand.

 23A.
-Subpoena to produce documents to WA Supreme Court (to be served in NZ) (O, 39A r.
-2A)
+Subpoena to produce documents to WA Supreme Court (to be served in NZ) (O, 39A r, 2A)

-Compare 30 Jun 2018 [09-t0-00] / 01 Sep 2018 [09-u0-01] Published on www.legislation.wa.gov.au
+Compare 01 Sep 2018 [09-u0-01] / 01 Jan 2020 [09-v0-01] Published on www.legislation.wa.gov.au